zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Approves the revocation of the given PAA certificate by a Trustee.
+Approves the revocation of the given PAA (self-signed root certificate) by a Trustee.

-All the certificates in the chain signed by the revoked certificate will be revoked as well.
+Revocation works as a soft-delete, meaning that the certificates are not entirely removed but moved from the approved list to the revoked list.

-Revocation here just means removing it from the ledger.
+Revoked certificates can be retrieved by using the [GET_REVOKED_CERT](#get_revoked_cert) query.

 If a Revocation Distribution Point needs to be published (such as RFC5280 Certificate Revocation List), please use [ADD_REVOCATION_DISTRIBUTION_POINT](#add_revocation_distribution_point).

 The revocation is not applied until sufficient number of Trustees approve it.